-Considering $\beta$ and $\beta_s$ as free parameters, there remain $12$ constants in Eq.~(\ref{2.1}), $8$ of which are reduced by the continuity of $a(\eta)$ and its derivative at four jointing points $\eta_1$, $\eta_s$, $\eta_2$ and $\eta_E$, resulting in $4$ independent parameters.
-One usually expresses these $4$ parameters in terms of increase of the scale factor during various stages, namely, $\zeta_1\equiv a(\eta_s)/a(\eta_1)$, $\zeta_s\equiv a(\eta_2)/a(\eta_s)$, $\zeta_2\equiv a(\eta_E)/a(\eta_2)$, and $\zeta_E\equiv a(\eta_H)/a(\eta_E)$.
-For the accelerating stage in the simple $\Lambda$CDM model, one has $\zeta_E= 1+ z_E \sim 1.33$, where $z_E$ is the redshift when the accelerating stage begins.
-For the matter-dominated stage one has $\zeta_2 = (1+z_{\text{eq}}) \zeta_{E}^{-1} \sim 2547$ with $z_{\text{eq}} = 3387$ \cite{collaboration2020planck} being the redshift at matter-radiation equality (see App.~\ref{app:A.3}).
-The increase of scale factor during the reheating and radiation-dominated stages, namely $\zeta_1$ and $\zeta_s$, generally depend on the reheating temperature $T_{\text{reh}}$ at which the radiation stage begins (see Appendix~\ref{app:A} for details).
+The increase of scale factor during the reheating and radiation-dominated stages, namely $\zeta_1$ and $\zeta_s$, generally depends on the reheating temperature $T_{\text{reh}}$ at which the radiation stage begins (see Appendix~\ref{app:A} for details).
 Big Bang Nucleosynthesis (BBN) and the energy scale at the end of inflation put lower and upper bounds on $T_{\text{reh}}$ as $T_{\text{reh}} \geq 10\,$ MeV and $T_{\text{reh}} \leq 10^{16}\,$GeV, respectively \cite{martin2010first}.
-However, the CMB data modify the lower bound on the reheating temperature $T_{\text{reh}} \geq 6 \times 10^3\,$ GeV \cite{martin2010first}, and gravitinos generation has given the upper bound $T_{\text{reh}} \leq 10^7$ GeV \cite{bailly2009re}.
+However, the CMB data modify the lower bound on the reheating temperature $T_{\text{reh}} \geq 6 \times 10^3\,$ GeV \cite{martin2010first}, and gravitino generation has given the upper bound $T_{\text{reh}} \leq 10^7$ GeV \cite{bailly2009re}.
 As discussed in App.~\ref{app:A.3}, $T_{\text{reh}}$ does not play a significant role in the incoherence of the EM field, since it only changes the high-frequency part of the PGWs spectrum (see Fig.~\ref{fig1}).
 However, the value of $T_{\text{reh}}$ could affect the range of other parameters, including $\beta, \beta_s, \zeta_1$, when considering specific inflationary scenarios (see \cite{tong2013relic} for example).
 In this paper, we mainly adopt $T_{\text{reh}}=10^8\,$GeV for the sake of illustration.
 The specific $T_{\text{reh}}$-dependence of $\zeta_s$ is determined by Eq.~(\ref{a.3}), though $\zeta_1$ is usually regarded as a free parameter.
-So far, four parameters $(\beta, \beta_s, T_{\text{reh}}, \zeta_1)$ determine the expansion of the Universe.
-The introduction of primordial perturbations adds extra degrees of freedom, namely the scalar and tensor power spectrum, $A_{s,T}$, and the scalar and tensor spectral indices, $n_{s,T}$, at some pivot scale $k_0$, among which we only treat $A_T$ (or equivalently the tensor-to-scalar ratio $\text{r}_{k_0}$) as free parameter and use the current constraints on $A_{s}$ and $n_s$ made by \textit{Planck2018} observations (see Sec.~\ref{subsec:2.3}).
+So far, four parameters $(\beta, \beta_s, T_{\text{reh}}, \zeta_1)$ determine the expansion of the universe.
+The introduction of primordial perturbations adds extra degrees of freedom, namely the scalar and tensor power spectrum, $A_{s,T}$, and the scalar and tensor spectral indices, $n_{s,T}$, at some pivot scale $k_0$, among which we only treat $A_T$ (or equivalently the tensor-to-scalar ratio $\text{r}_{k_0}$) as a free parameter and use the current constraints on $A_{s}$ and $n_s$ made by \textit{Planck2018} observations (see Sec.~\ref{subsec:2.3}).